cran-task-views/MissingData/MissingData.md

     mark-specific hazard ratio with missing values in multivariate marks using an IPW approach. `r pkg("icenReg")` performs imputation for censored responses for interval data.
--   *Proteomics*: Imputation of missing data in LC-MS/MS spectra for protein quantification is available in `r pkg("aLFQ")`.
 -   *Health*: `r pkg("missingHE")` implements models for health economic evaluations with missing outcome data. `r pkg("accelmissing")` provides multiple imputation with the zero-inflated Poisson lognormal model for